-- (1) Primary residential structures shall be thirty-five (35) feet or less in height. - (2) The height of detached accessory structures shall be twenty-six (26) feet or less, this height restriction is applicable to structures that are set back from the property line of not less than fifteen (15) feet from the side property line and not less than twenty (20) feet from the rear property line.
+- (1) Primary residential structures shall be thirty-five (35) feet or less in height.
+The height will be determined from the edge of the established street frontage (road).
+As per American Disabilities Act (ADA) guidelines a two (2%) percent grade will be allowed for your driveway. - (2) The height of detached accessory structures shall be twenty-six (26) feet or less, this height restriction is applicable to structures that are set back from the property line of not less than fifteen (15) feet from the side property line and not less than twenty (20) feet from the rear property line.
 All detached accessory structures shall be placed behind the front plane of the existing multi-unit residential structure. - aa.
 Detached accessory structures of with a total square footage equal to or under Three Hundred (300) square feet and are placed within the allowable ten (10) foot rear setback and ten (10) foot side setback; shall have a height restriction of fourteen (14) feet in height or less.
 Special consideration for setback is made for properties that have a total square footage under Ten Thousand (10,000) square feet.

-(3) Roof eaves for non-sprinkled buildings shall be twenty-eight (28) feet or less from the finished grade elevation.
+- (3) Roof eaves for non-sprinkled buildings shall be twenty-eight (28) feet or less from the finished grade elevation. - (4) Adjustments may be considered for sloped or irregular lots.